 Part of the Council for International Schools (CIS) accreditation process asks schools to “demonstrate a commitment to internationalism/interculturalism in education” and that this should be “reflected throughout the life of the institution.”
-In this article I will be presenting the case that schools of a religious tradition are best placed to fulfill this aspect of education given their deeply rooted sense of history, tradition and culture.
+In this article, I will be presenting the case that schools of a religious tradition are best placed to fulfil this aspect of education given their deeply rooted sense of history, tradition and culture.

 In her book “International Mindedness” Lesley Stagg concludes by paraphrasing Dan Young “Internationalism advocates the quality of ‘being’ international within the overall climate and character evident when you enter the school.
 It includes the one for all organizational principles that reflect a global community concern (known to its community to exist inside and outside its walls), as well as an overall positive attitude between diverse cultures (and countries).
 It is evidenced where students and faculty celebrate this quality as they come together for learning and teaching… when common global interests and collaboration are recognized as imperative.”

-Many international schools have adopted mission statements but sometimes these are a uniformity of bland clichés with know deep sense of an underlying philosophy.
-Perhaps even more worrying is the trend for schools to adopt the language of “No child left behind” and focus on college and work place preparedness as the raison d’etre of education rather than focusing on the development of the whole child with the human dignity.
+Many international schools have adopted mission statements but sometimes these are a uniformity of bland clichés with no deep sense of an underlying philosophy.
+Perhaps even more worrying is the trend for schools to adopt the language of “No child left behind” and focus on college and workplace preparedness as the raison d’etre of education rather than focusing on the development of the whole child with the human dignity.
 It is immoral to see a child as no more than economic fodder for the future workplace.
-Schools should reject any policy or system that diminishes the dignity of the human person and refutes the idea that anyone can be reduces to the status of an economic unit or passive dependent.
+Schools should reject any policy or system that diminishes the dignity of the human person and refutes the idea that anyone can be reduced to the status of an economic unit or passive-dependent.